Contributed By Galicia Abogados, S.C.

 There are no provisions establishing limits on the types of remedies that an arbitral tribunal may award.
 Thus, arbitral tribunals may grant any remedy available under Mexican law or the law applicable to the merits of the dispute.
 There is no awareness of a judgment annulling an arbitral award by considering that the remedy awarded violates Mexico’s public policy.

 The parties to an arbitration may expressly agree upon the rules for the determination of legal costs and arbitral tribunal’s fees or choose a set of procedural rules that that regulate such matters (Article 1442 Mexican Commerce Code).
 In the absence of such agreement, the following default rules will apply when Mexico is the seat of arbitration.

 Generally, the costs of the arbitration shall be borne by the losing party.
-However, the Arbitral Tribunal may make a pro rata distribution of costs between the parties whenever it deems it reasonable considering the circumstances of the case (Article 1455 Mexican Commerce Code).
+However, the Arbitral Tribunal may make a pro rata distribution of costs between the parties whenever it deems it reasonable considering the circumstances of the case (Article 1455 of the Mexican Commerce Code).
 It is common for arbitral tribunals seated in Mexico to decide this issue on a costs-follow-the-event approach.

-Regarding the costs related to the legal representation of the parties, the Arbitral Tribunal shall decide, taking into consideration the circumstances of the case, which party shall bare them or make a pro rata distribution of such costs between the parties (Article 1455 Mexican Commerce Code).
+Regarding the costs related to the legal representation of the parties, the Arbitral Tribunal shall decide, taking into consideration the circumstances of the case, which party shall bare them or make a pro rata distribution of such costs between the parties (Article of the 1455 Mexican Commerce Code).